aaronengland/basketball_card_pricing_model/README.md

 > **Notebook**: [`01_eda/notebook.ipynb`](01_eda/notebook.ipynb)

-Before building anything, we took a close look at the data to understand what we're working with.
+Before building anything, I took a close look at the data to understand what I was working with.
 Here's what stood out:

 ### Prices are wildly skewed

 Most cards sell for under $100, but a few sell for hundreds of thousands — even millions.
 The typical (median) sale is **$95**, the average is **$460**, and the highest sale in the dataset is **$4 million**.
-Because of this extreme skew, we apply a **log transformation** to prices before modeling — this brings the distribution closer to normal and prevents outliers from dominating the model.
+Because of this extreme skew, I apply a **log transformation** to prices before modeling — this brings the distribution closer to normal and prevents outliers from dominating the model.

 <p align="center">
   <img src="01_eda/output/target_distribution.png" alt="Price distribution before and after log transform" width="700"/>